gtamilse/TECDEV-4500/TECDEV-4500-lab-guide.md

 - Edit the config file
   - Use your favorite editing method to edit the file
+  - Use sudo if needed, sudo password is cisco
   - Ubuntu inbuilt editors: vi, vim
   - [VI reference](./vi-reference.md)